hrithik1806/hrithik1806/README.md

-I'm a sophomore at Thapar Institute of Engineering and Technology.
+I'm a final year student at Thapar Institute of Engineering and Technology.
 I am a budding Web Developer from India.

 - 🔭 I’m currently working on **my skills**
 - 🌱 I’m currently learning **Web Development, Data Structures and Algorithms, Machine Learning**